Register Login

 • Optimization steps:

-This wait situation may occur during productive operation when AUTOEXTEND operations are carried out.
+This wait situation may occur during productive operations when AUTOEXTEND operations are carried out.
 To decrease the number of AUTOEXTEND operations and the appearance of these wait events, you can create larger datafiles from the outset.

 Datapump dump file I/O (Oracle 10g or higher)